DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Dirk_Lewandowski_def/index.markdown

 [^9]: The largest share of the costs involved in providing a search engine
     service goes towards deploying the search engine (development costs and building and maintaining the index).
-The costs involved in the processing the individual search requests play only a very minor role.
+The costs involved in processing the individual search requests play only a very minor role.

 [^10]: Dirk Lewandowski, ‘Suchmaschinenindices’, in Dirk Lewandowski (ed.)